Nebraska Hummingbirds: 8 Awesome Documented Species

 Species: A. colubris

-Ruby-throated hummingbirds main residence is mostly in the Midwest and on the east coast of the United States, therefore they are most commonly seen in Nebraska.
+Ruby-throated hummingbirds main residence is mostly in the Midwest and on the east coast of the United States, therefore they are the most commonly seen hummingbird in Nebraska.

 Male Ruby-Throated Hummingbird